dragon-language-projects/codeofcode-/README.md

-Welcome to the codeofcode- wiki!
+Welcome to the code of code- wiki!
-## rules of organization
+## rules of the organization
 ### main
-- respect all people this means if you have something against some one  handle it professionally.namecalling and bad and gross behavior or sexual misconduct
+- respect all people this means if you have something against someone handle it professionally.namecalling and bad and gross behavior or sexual misconduct.
-- workers will not be terminal based on gender race and believe or neurodeveristy
+- workers will not be terminal based on gender race and belief or neurodiversity.
-- workers must main good work ethic
+- workers must main a good work ethic.
-- all devs must be credited for their work if doing projects at anytime.
+- all devs must be credited for their work if doing projects at any time.

-copyright pendragon @2020
+copyright pendragon and avaashui @2020 dragon organization
-dragon organization